victorrosbar/company-management/README.md

 # company-management
-Company Management API developed for study and portfolio
+Company Management API built for study and portfolio